 Hill has two parking lots.
 The lot located behind the school is for staff members only.
-The one in front of the school is for parents who need/want to park and help their child with their backpack, instrument, etc. After parking, please accompany your child to either crosswalk monitored by the 5th grade safeties.
+The one in front of the school is for parents who need/want to park and help their child with their backpack, instrument, etc. After parking, please accompany your child to either crosswalk monitored by both teachers and the 5th grade safeties.
 Do not cross between cars as this is extremely dangerous.
-You may accompany your child onto the school grounds.
+There are parking attendants appointed to keep children safe and to keep traffic moving.
+Please follow their instructions, as they have been directed by administration to reinforce parking lot procedures.

 - From Quincy: Please STOP at the stop sign, then wait in the line of traffic until it is your turn to enter the drop-off lane.
-Then move straight forward into the parking lot at the south entrance.
-Pull into the parking lot and park. - From Forsyth: Please STOP at the stop sign, then turn right into the parking area; follow down to the entrance of parking lot.
+Then drive around the parking lot until you reach the parking lot entrance, which is on the south side of the parking lot.
+Pull into the parking lot and park. - From Forsyth: Please STOP at the stop sign, then turn right and follow down to the entrance of the parking lot.
 Pull into the parking lot and park.

-PICKING STUDENTS UP AFTER SCHOOL-PARKING LOT & DROP OFF LANE
+PICKING STUDENTS UP AFTER SCHOOL-PARKING LOT & PICK UP LANE

-In the afternoon from 3:10-3:50pm:
+In the afternoon from 3:20-3:50pm:

 - 1. Do not enter the Bus Loop.
-Leave the Loop in front of the school free for school busses and always give the buses the right of way. - 2.
+Leave the Bus Loop in front of the school free for school busses and always give the buses the right of way. - 2.
 Park in the large lot in front of the school only.
 Please meet your children at a pre-arranged location in front of school and walk them to your car.
 Do not have them walk by themselves to your car in the lot.
 Drivers backing up may not see them. - 3.
-Please do not park in the drop-off/pick up lane. - 4.
+Please do not park in the drop-off/pick up lane, and do not exit your car.
+You must remain in your car at all times.
+Staff and safeties will assist in opening doors and helping your child(ren) to enter the car. - 4.
 Remind your children not to walk between cars in order to get into cars. - 5.
 Consider parking on approved side streets and having your child walk.
 Please pay attention to the "No Parking" signs. - 6.
-If someone else, such as an older sibling or grandparent, is picking up your child, please share this information with him or her. - 7.
+If someone else, such as an older sibling or grandparent, is picking up your child, please share this information with him or her, along with their teacher. - 7.
 Since children are not always paying attention, it is very important that adults are.
-Therefore, we ask that you do not use your cell phones while driving near the school. - 8.
-We encourage students to walk or ride their bikes to and from school.
+Therefore, we ask that you do not use your cell phones while driving near the school.

+8. We encourage students to walk or ride their bikes to and from school.